 How you file for custody (parental responsibility) will depend upon the circumstances of your case.

 If you are married but are involved in a divorce proceeding in Florida, parental responsibility will be determined in the divorce proceeding.
 If you are married and have not begun a divorce, you would file in the circuit court where the child lives.

 If you are not married, you may file a petition to determine paternity.
 The court will order DNA testing, enter a parenting plan dealing with parental responsibility and creating a time-sharing arrangement and award child support.
 This can be done in the circuit court in the county where the child lives.
-However, if you are not married to the father, please talk to a lawyer about the pros and cons of filing for custody BEFORE you file.
-Often times, if there is an informal visitation agreement with the father, you might be better off NOT starting a custody proceeding (especially if he is already paying child support), unless it is your goal for the father to have shared parental responsibility and perhaps to pay more in monthly child support.
+However, there can be pros and cons to establishing legal paternity - you may want to talk to a lawyer about the pros and cons of filing to establish paternity or filing for custody BEFORE you file.

 Also, if you are filing a petition for an injunction for protection against domestic violence, you can ask for temporary custody of your child in your petition.
 However, any custody order that you get would expire when the injunction expires.

 Note: If you want to modify (change) a parenting plan, you may file in the circuit court in the county where either parent and the child reside or in the circuit court in which the original order was entered.*